DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Protein-ligand Regression
 - **Dataset statistics** - #Train: 7,900 &nbsp; #Validation: 878 &nbsp; #Test: 5,230
 - **Evaluation metric** - RMSE on the test set (the lower, the better)
+- **Dataset splitting scheme** - Four protein classes (ER, GPCR, ion channels and receptor tyrosine kinases) are held out from training and validation for generalization test.
+- **Description** - Models are asked to predict the binding affinity between a protein and a ligand, measured by pKd (a real number).

 | Rank |           Method            |        Test RMSE         | Reference |             External data              |   #Params   |          Hardware           |
 |:----:|:---------------------------:|:------------------------:|:---------:|:--------------------------------------:|:-----------:|:---------------------------:|